sertainty/Sertainty-Wrappers/C#/README.md

     Example: `setx SERTANITY_HOME /M "%ProgramFiles%\Sertainty"`

 ### License

-You will be able to Install the License with Sertainty Tools or try it free.
+You can Install the License with Sertainty Tools or try it free.
+[Contact us](https://www.sertainty.com/).

 ### Usage
 ```csharp